AdesisNetlife/croak/README.md

 Take a look to the language [documentation][4] if you are new with it.
 Please, follow the LiveScript language conventions and [coding style][4]

 You must add new test cases for any feature or refactor you do, also keep in mind to follow the same design/code patterns that already exist

 ## To Do/Wish list

 - Support for relative paths on `.croakrc` based on its file location
+- Use to inquirer node module instead of promptly (for a more featured and pretty CLI)
 - More test cases scenarios and destructive/evil testing
 - More deep CLI test cases
 - Support for extending/overriding Grunt configuration